 NYC Real Estate Taxes When Selling a Home

-One of the most onerous NYC real estate taxes you’ll have to pay as a seller are the dreaded NYC and NY State transfer taxes which we discuss in detail in a separate article.
+One of the most onerous NYC real estate taxes you’ll have to pay as a seller are the dreaded NYC & NYS Transfer Taxes.
+We discuss them in greater detail in this article.
+NYC & NYS Transfer Tax rates are as follows:

 For a 1-3 family home, condo or co-op: